lakinduakash/mit-iap-environment-platform/backend/services/src/github_services/Module.md

 - **Parameters**

   - labelName - The checking label name.
-  - repoUser - The name of the repositary owner.
-  - repoName - The name of the repositary.

 - **return** - The `checkLabel` function will return **json** to indicate the status.